 However, you can also enjoy the unique and characteristic sound that comes out of vinyl records while they spin without delving into all the technicalities associated with turntables.
 Or perhaps you collect them because you are drawn to the album covers of your favorite records and want them in XL size, even to hang on the wall without using them again.
 There are countless reasons, and some of them might be painful, but…

-We are not here to judge anyone; only to help.
+I am not here to judge anyone; only to help.
 Elitism doesn’t serve much purpose, to be honest, and neither does showing off.
-That’s why we bring you a comprehensive guide on where and how to buy vinyl records online and what you should consider before choosing an edition.
+That’s why I bring you a comprehensive guide on where and how to buy vinyl records online and what you should consider before choosing an edition.
 Yes, there are as many things to consider as there are tastes when it comes to making a choice.
-We won’t restrict you to one or the other, but we’ll guide you towards the path that suits you best.
+I won’t restrict you to one or the other, but I’ll guide you towards the path that suits you best.

 Where to Buy Your Vinyl Records.
 The Best Online Options

-As we write these lines, we realize that we are going to delve too deeply into some important points when it comes to collecting vinyl records.
-Therefore, in this section, we will mention the best stores according to our opinion, but without going into too much detail.
+As I write these lines, I realize that I am going to delve too deeply into some important points when it comes to collecting vinyl records.
+Therefore, in this section, I will mention the best stores according to my opinion, but without going into too much detail.
 The most important thing is that you discover these websites and like what you see.

 It surpasses Amazon (in terms of size and fame) and all the famous music stores that come to mind.
 Its only drawback, mainly due to the origin of the website and the extensive range of registered users and sellers, is that in many cases, the shipping costs are higher than the cost of the records themselves.
 This is because vinyl records are very fragile objects that require significant protection, and also because if the single or album you purchased is from abroad, it is most likely that the seller is also located overseas.